Devon Ferguson

 Green Mountain Grills Davy Crockett Pellet Grill

-The Green Mountain Davy Crockett is equipped with Wi-Fi and Bluetooth, so you can adjust the temperature from your phone if desired.
+It is also equipped with Wi-Fi and Bluetooth, so you can adjust the temperature from your phone if desired.
 It also has a digital temperature control system and can reach temperatures up to 550°F.

 What I love about this model is that it is designed for portability, making it easy to bring along on camping trips or any outdoor event.